 A number of events have taken place around the globe to discuss the findings in Protecting the Cornerstone.
 If you are also interested in holding a discussion on the report, please contact us and we would be happy to see how we can assist or be involved.
-Please note the events below are not planned by MSI Integrity.
+Please note the events below were not planned by MSI Integrity.

 Some of the discussions and events that have taken place include:

 - United States (Washington D.C), February 12, 2015: Multi-stakeholder Panel Discussion, “Multi-stakeholder governance in the EITI: opportunities and challenges” (Organized by PWYP International and Oxfam America, with opening remarks by Amelia Evans (MSI Integrity) and Eddie Rich (EITI)).

 - Cameroon (Yaounde), February 24, 2015: National forum “Forum on Multi-Stakeholder Engagement” (Organized by the World Bank).
 In this forum, Protecting the Cornerstone was presented as one of several research projects relevant to MSIs.